pnnl/NATIG/EXAMPLES.md

 3. 3G: this tag is used to describe non-cellular network examples, like directly connected network using csma links.
 4. Middle Nodes: These are nodes located in the middle of the networks.
 Some of examples of these are node located between the Microgrid NS3 nodes and the Control Center for the 3G example, or the nodes located between the Microgrid NS3 nodes and the cellular network in the case of the 4G and 5G examples.
 This is also the nodes used by NATIG to simulate the Man-In-The-Middle attacks on the network.
 5. User Equipments (UE): These are the equivalent of cellular router.
 They are used to connect the nodes between the Microgrid and the User Equipments to the Control Center connected on the other side of the cellular network.

+## Available configurations
+Using the configuration files, a user can create a ring topology that uses wifi as a connection type, for example.
+Currently with the exception of 5G and 4G a user can mix and match any connection types with any topologies.

+Existing error: When using a mesh topology with wifi, we do run into the ressource issue with the docker container.
+If a user want to run such a topology please limit the number of connections per nodes at 2 to 3 connections per nodes. *currently under investigation*

+### Topologies (Only with 3G example)
+1. Ring
+2. Mesh (partial when using wifi)
+3. Star

+### Connection types:
+1. point to point connections (p2p)
+2. CSMA
+3. Wifi (only on 3G example)
+5. 4G
+6. 5G

+### IEEE models (working)
+1. 123-node bus model
+2. 9500-node bus model (Current it is called using ieee8500.glm, but it is the ieee9500 model)

+### Additional tools
+To automatically generate the input json files use the get\_config.py from the graph folder.
+If you want to change the glm file that is used either replace the content of ieee8500.glm with the content of your glm file or replace in the python from the name of the glm file that is passed in by the name of the glm file that you want to use

+#### How to generate config json file
+1. go to graph folder
+2. run ``` python get_config.py <Number of Microgrids> ```
+3. the number of Microgrids is the number of Microgrids you want your model to have.
+Currently only tested even number of Microgrids.

 ## IEEE bus models